ASVAB Paragraph Comprehension Study Guide

 4. Read the passage again and again.
 Predict the tone before reading the answer choices.

-5. Select the answer that best represents the tone of the passage based on those three points.
-Again, keep in mind the mood, style, and audience.
+5. Select the answer that best represents the tone of the passage based on those three points: mood, style, and audience.

 Quote